JAMESMTL/snippets/bnx2x/proxmox/README.md

     wget http://download.proxmox.com/debian/pve/dists/bullseye/pve-no-subscription/binary-amd64/pve-headers-5.11.22-1-pve_5.11.22-2_amd64.deb
     dpkg -i pve-headers-5.11.22-1-pve_5.11.22-2_amd64.deb

-Step 7.
-You will also need to get the repo commit number that matches your target build
+<b>Step 9.</b> You will also need to get the repo commit number that matches your target build

 goto https://git.proxmox.com/?p=pve-kernel.git and search for the target kernel (ex 4.15.18-35, 5.0.15-1, or 5.4.34-2)